Video Shows Group On Divvy Bikes Attacking, Stealing Bike From Man In Heart Of Loop; Neighbors Say Danger In Area Is Getting Worse

 CHICAGO (CBS) — A man on his bike was riding through a busy intersection right downtown this week, when he was suddenly surrounded, pushed, and then pulled off the bicycle.

 The thief and his crew were gone in seconds.
-And on Thursday night, neighbors told CBS 2’s Jermont Terry it is a growing a problem in the heart of the Loop, and it is only getting worse.READ MORE: Chicago Weather: Storms Headed Our Way After Midnight; Damaging Winds And Heavy Rain Possible
+And on Thursday night, neighbors told CBS 2’s Jermont Terry it is a growing a problem in the heart of the Loop, and it is only getting worse.READ MORE: Chicago Weather: Hot And Humid Day Ahead After Morning Storms

 It was a random attack on Wednesday night at Madison Street and Wabash Avenue.
 The Divvy bikes you see around town helped the crew get away.

 Video shows the man being pulled down from his backpack, thrown to the ground, and kicked by one of the assailants.
-The attack blocked traffic as it went down in the heart of the Loop.
+The attack blocked traffic.

 “Yes, petty stuff is adding up to higher crime,” said Jason Quach.